 The five most common forms of discrimination are:

 A few other protected characteristics that are sometimes discriminated against in the workplace include religion, national origin and genetic information.

 Everyone holds some level of unconscious bias against certain groups of people.
 It is important that you and your employees are aware of your unconscious biases so they don’t result in discrimination.

 If an employee experiences discrimination in the workplace, the employer may face a myriad of consequences based on the severity of the transgression and the governing state.
-For example, Thu Do, partner at Gilson Daub, said that harassment, discrimination, or retaliation in the workplace can cause physical and/or mental injuries to an employee, resulting in legal recourse against the employer.
+For example, Thu Do, partner at Employer Defense Group, said that harassment, discrimination or retaliation in the workplace can cause physical and/or mental injuries to an employee, resulting in legal action against the employer.

-“In many states, including California, workers compensation might be available to pay for those injuries, but it not always the only remedy for a victim of discrimination to get money,” said Do.
+“In many states, including California, workers’ compensation might be available to pay for those injuries, but it’s not always the only remedy for a victim of discrimination to get money,” said Do.
 “Victims can also file a lawsuit in civil court for the harassment, discrimination and retaliation in addition to filing a workers’ claim.”

 In addition to lawsuits, discrimination claims can cost your business in terms of money and reputation.
 What’s more, if your business is liable for cultivating a work environment that normalizes and accepts workplace discrimination, you will likely face bigger problems than one discrimination lawsuit.

 As an employer, you could be found liable in a lawsuit if discrimination happened to an employee at work.
 Having policies in place to prevent discrimination is the best way to protect all parties.

 The best way to prevent discrimination in the workplace is by implementing proper policies and education training.
 Every small business owner should establish written anti-discrimination protocols and provide their employees with the corresponding training.